stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Choose The Appropriate HTTP Client Library

+Many Python applications use [requests](https://requests.readthedocs.io/en/stable/) for HTTP operations, but this only supports HTTP/1.1, and cannot be used with async code.
+Consider alternative Web client libraries.
+[HTTPX2](https://httpx2.pydantic.dev/) and [Niquests](https://niquests.readthedocs.io/en/stable/) are similar to `requests`, but can support HTTP/2 and async I/O. The [aiohttp](https://pypi.org/project/aiohttp/) library is an established solution for HTTP/1.1 with async I/O.

 Avoid using [urllib.request](https://docs.python.org/3/library/urllib.request.html) from the Python standard library.
 It was designed as a low-level library for HTTP, and lacks the features of modern Web client libraries.
-Many Python applications include [requests](https://requests.readthedocs.io/en/stable/), but this only supports HTTP/1.1, and cannot be used with async code.
-Consider alternative Web client libraries like [aiohttp](https://pypi.org/project/aiohttp/) when you want to use async I/O.

 > Python SDKs for cloud services will have a dependency on a Web client library.
 Check which client library an SDK uses before you include it in your project.